kehindeoloruntayo/Sample-login-page/ReadME.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Amebo blog contains pieces of source code that is copyright (c) 2023, MIT.
+Newsblog contains pieces of source code that is copyright (c) 2023, MIT.
 This notice is included here to comply with the distribution terms.